Implementation Readiness Assessment

 Dimension Description Key questions

-Institutional capacity Legal mandates, inter-agency coordination mechanisms, political commitment, and resource allocation Is there a lead agency with a clear mandate?
-Are data-sharing agreements in place?
+Institutional capacity Legal and regulatory environment (statutes governing data sharing, statistics-act provisions, agency-specific data-access laws); inter-agency coordination mechanisms; political commitment; and resource allocation Is there a lead agency with a clear legal mandate?
+Do statistics-act or agency-specific laws permit the necessary data sharing?
+Are ocean accounting data-sharing agreements in place?
 Is ocean accounting embedded in national statistical plans?

 Data infrastructure Availability, accessibility, and quality of environmental, economic, and social data relevant to ocean accounting What ocean-related data exist?
 Are they accessible in machine-readable formats?
 Do spatial and temporal coverages meet minimum requirements?